HSIS007/Red-Team-And-Adversary-Tactics/README.md

 - [CredNinja](https://github.com/Raikia/CredNinja) : CredNinja is very useful when performing privilege escalation and lateral movement because you can identify systems for which your credentials have elevated privileges, and continue dumping credentials on those systems. - [WMIOps](https://github.com/ChrisTruncer/WMIOps) : WMIOps is a powershell script that uses WMI to perform a variety of actions on hosts, local or remote, within a Windows environment.
 It's designed primarily for use on penetration tests or red team engagements.
 - [EyeWitness](https://github.com/ChrisTruncer/EyeWitness): It take screenshots of websites, provide some server header info, and identify default credentials if possible.
 - [PowerView](https://github.com/PowerShellMafia/PowerSploit/tree/master/Recon#powerview) : PowerView is a PowerShell tool to gain network situational awareness on Windows domains.
+- [BloodHound](https://github.com/BloodHoundAD/BloodHound) : Attackers can use BloodHound to easily identify highly complex attack paths that would otherwise be impossible to quickly identify.
+Defenders can use BloodHound to identify and eliminate those same attack paths.

 # Useful Documents, Writeups & Cheatsheets